Syedaaneesa/whitestrips-shop/README.md

 - Testing the website across multiple devices and browsers to guarantee consistent performance.

 ## Technologies Used
-- WordPress CMS
+WordPress CMS

-- Elementor Page Builder
+Elementor Page Builder

-- HTML, CSS, JavaScript
+HTML, CSS, and JavaScript

-- WooCommerce for e-commerce functionality
+WooCommerce for e-commerce features

-- Various WordPress plugins for performance, SEO, and security
+Additional WordPress plugins for performance, SEO, and security